frederik/keystone-admin-routes/README.md

+# Outdated

+Please check out keystonejs [issue 52](https://github.com/keystonejs/keystonejs-site/issues/52).
+You can use

+    keystone.set('admin path', 'somepath')

+as soon as this [pull request](https://github.com/keystonejs/keystone/pull/1820) has made it into npm.

 # KeystoneJS Admin Routes Workaround

 Replaces the hardcoded admin route /keystone with a route of your choosing (uses string replaces since they are hard coded in keystone).